 Wind sports at Lake Arenal

-Due to strong and reliable winds between November and April the village of Piedras is the spot for windsurfers and kite-surfers.
+Due to strong and reliable winds between November and April, Piedras’ village is the spot for windsurfers and kite-surfers.
 All information on the website of TicoWind.

 Many consider Lake Arenal to be one of the most important windsurfing and kitesurfing regions in the world.